Snorkeling Package

 Snorkeling Drysuit

 The most important part of your snorkeling package is the drysuit.
-Drysuits are designed to keep you completely dry in cold water and must be worn with insulating layers underneath to stay warm while snorkeling.
-We offer special thermal overalls for this purpose.
-Our snorkeling drysuits are made from light and breathable fabric with a front zipper.
-They feature latex neck and wrist seals, and either have boots attached or socks for seperate boots.
-Note that wearing a drysuit might feel uncomfortable at first due to the tight latex seals around your neck and wrists.
+It keeps you dry in cold water and must be worn with insulating layers underneath, for which we provide thermal overalls.
+Our drysuits are lightweight and breathable, with a front zipper, latex neck and wrist seals, and either built-in boots or socks for separate boots.
+Please note that the tight seals may feel slightly uncomfortable at first.

 Thermal Overalls